-Fig6,7,8 / Housing, Informal Development and Touristic data source / Saranda 2025, a new vision for sustainable development in the Saranda-Ksamil region segregation situations.
-The infrastructure will be provided along the main road that connects Saranda and Ksamil with touristic development focusing along this road.
+Fig6, 7,8 / Housing, Informal Development and Touristic data source / Saranda 2025, a new vision for sustainable development in the Saranda-Ksamil region

-Scenario B / Sprawl The municipality will not continue to develop in a well-planned and controlled manner.
+Scenario B / Sprawl The municipality will not continue to develop in a wellplanned and controlled manner.
 It will continue to expand into the suburbs of the municipality, affecting the integrity of the natural resources and agricultural lands.
 Difficulties and costs for the provision of a decent and functional infrastructure will be enormous.
 The economic development will be affected and the difficulties of achieving economies of scale will reduce the Municipality's opportunities of achieving strategic objectives.